Multi-agent race

 2. Make sure both agents are discoverable

 You need at least two ready adapters.
 If only one shows up, install the other before continuing.
+From a script, agent-relay discover does the same.

 3. Start the race